-Your symbol is Hexagram two, receptivity.
-All the lines of this hexagram are yin and the hexagram denotes firm progress and advantage.
+All the lines of the second hexagram are yin and the hexagram denotes firm progress and advantage.

 In the first line a person who is walking on frosty ground soon finds that the ground has become solid ice.
 This represents the passive but strong quality of yin.

-The third line shows the possessor of these qualities who diplomatically conceals his/her strengths until they are needed, just as some rich people may conceal the depths of their wealth.
-Working under a benevolent authority figure, one may wish to use his/her skills to increase the reputation of the leader.
+The third line shows the possessor of these qualities who diplomatically conceals their strengths until they are needed, just as some rich people may conceal the depths of their wealth.
+Working under a benevolent leader, they may wish to use their skills to increase the reputation of the leader.

 The fourth line shows a closed purse or bag.
 The quality yin may involve restraint.
 Although this closes off new possibilities, it also prevents misfortune.